LACMA

 Curatorial Notes

-Most likely used in a private home, this diminutive candlestand, which lacks the columnar middle section and small tray on which the lamp rested, was transformed into a luxury item by the extensive gold and silver inlay that covers it.
-In contrast to clay and glass lamps (see M.2002.1.73 and M.88.129.181), this stand, which probably had a matching lamp, was most likely much costlier.
-A similar and more complete example in the Musée du Louvre, Paris, includes an inscription about its owner, revealing that such stands were commissioned by members of the ruling elite.
+This charming brass candlestand, which lacks the columnar middle section and small tray with a shallow pin with which to affix the candle, was transformed into a luxury item by the extensive silver and gold inlay that covers it.
+Indeed, inlaid metalwork is one of the glories of Mamluk art.
+Here, the three pawlike feet that support the stand and the flying plump ducks on each of its three sides give it a playful quality suitable for an intimate setting, as suggested by its diminutive scale.
+A similar and more complete example in the Musée du Louvre, Paris, includes an inscription about its owner, revealing that such stands were commissioned by members of the Mamluk ruling elite.

 Selected Bibliography